findchris/mysql_proxy_adapter/README.markdown

 2. Add named connections to your database.yml.
 -------------------
-Be sure to set the 'adapter' attribute to 'mysql_proxy', and then add a 'named_connections' attribute containing your named connection as in the below example:
+Be sure to set the 'adapter' attribute to 'mysql_proxy', and then add a 'named_connections' attribute containing your named connections as in the below example:

     production:
       adapter: mysql_proxy